caokhoi2702/Python-API-Development/README.md

-# Python-API-Development
+# INTRODUCTION
-A comprehensive Python API project.
+This is a comprehensive Python API project.

+# DEVELOPMENT
+- Install Python
+- Install and configure VSCode
+- Setup Virtual Environments